Promoting Indigenous voices through community-controlled media

 Regional networks provide opportunities to empower Indigenous communities regionally to focus on common issues while supporting and strengthening their individual community efforts.
-Cultural Survival supports the development of regional networks to fortify the capacity of Indigenous media and provide training on important issues like gender equality and promoting women’s voices.
+Cultural Survival supports the development of regional networks to fortify the capacity of Indigenous media and provide training on important issues like gender equality and promoting women’s and youth voices.

-Over 14 years of experience in Central America has enabled Cultural Survival to learn the immediate needs and constraints of Indigenous media and has positioned us to respond in meaningful ways.
+Close to two decades of experience in Central America has enabled Cultural Survival to learn the immediate needs and constraints of Indigenous media and has positioned us to respond in meaningful ways.
 Cultural Survival supports community radio programming and capacity building by providing technical and material assistance to increase internal community capacity and skills.
-We have provided small grants to community radio stations for equipment, trainings, and staff support, organizing and travel in response to the needs of our community partners around the globe.
-Cultural Survival organizers regular trainings in Central America, Mexico, and Nepal in radio journalism, production, broadcasting, and technical skills.
+We have provided small grants to community radio stations for equipment, trainings and staff support, organizing, and travel in response to the needs of our community partners around the globe.
+Cultural Survival organizes regular trainings in Central America, Mexico, and Nepal in radio journalism, production, broadcasting, and technical skills.
 We also work with Indigenous communities to secure rights and increase ownership and access to radio waves in their communities.